Who are the highest-paid CEOs in Australia infographic - Click to enlarge

 Embed this infographic in your website by copying and pasting the code below into your source code.

-2010 was a rough year for many Australians – but not for the top 10 highest paid CEOS.
-With an extraordinary rise in executive salaries in Australia over the past 10 years, we can all see a widening gap between what CEOs earn and what they choose to pay their employees.
+2010 was a rough year for many Australians – but not for the top ten highest-paid CEOS.
+With an extraordinary rise in executive salaries in Australia over the past ten years, we can all see a widening gap between what CEOs earn and what they choose to pay their employees.

 The average worker pulled in a little over $65K in 2010, whilst the average CEO of a company in the top 50